MinchinWeb/blog.minchin.ca/content/20120310-low-cost-index-investing.md

 Bonds are a debt holding that will return you both it's principal at the end of the term as well as interest while you hold the bond.
-I'm a little bit leary of bonds at the moment because yields are low and their liquid price tends to drop as interest rate raise (and interest rates, being what they are today, really can't go down any further...)
+I'm a little bit leery of bonds at the moment because yields are low and their liquid price tends to drop as interest rate raise (and interest rates, being what they are today, really can't go down any further...)
 To provide income, a couple of other options include preferred shares,